-Within the next five years, 26.7 percent of our workforce will be eligible to retire, many in management and supervisory roles.
-To overcome this risk, the agency developed an Executive Leadership Program, Management Development Program and the Professional Development Program.
-The goals of these programs are to develop a cadre of leaders, professionals and knowledge workers whose competencies align with DMV strategic mission and create an employee pool that meets the future needs of the organization.
-Additionally, the DMV workforce will be faced with an evolving technological environment and frequently changing processing requirements.
+Within the next five years, 25.4 percent of our workforce will be eligible to retire, many in management and supervisory roles.
+To overcome this risk, the agency continues to focus on talent pool development programs, providing knowledge transfer tools and methods, and improving recruiting and retention with pipeline programs and flex work options.
+Additionally, the DMV workforce will be faced with the implementation of Real ID.
 Problem solving, analytical and decision-making skills, and the ability to comprehend and disseminate complex information will all be requirements for the new "knowledge worker."
 DMV will use several strategies to ensure that the agency's workforce is able to adapt to operational changes and competently provide quality services.